-Among the newest Russian icebreaker ships, Moskva is named after the Russia's capital and biggest city.
+Among the newest Russian icebreaker ships, Moskva is named after Russia's capital and biggest city.
 In January 2011, Rosmorport FSUE took delivery of the diesel-electric icebreakers Moskva and Sankt Peterburg, both built by the Baltic Shipyard company, with ship design by Baltsudoproekt.
-Moskva is the first in a new generation multipurpose Arctic icebreakers.
-The vessel is also the first ice-breaker featuring a diesel-electric power plant built at a Russian shipyard since the fall of USSR.
+Moskva is the first in a new generation of multipurpose Arctic icebreakers.
+The vessel is also the first ice-breaker featuring a diesel-electric power plant built at a Russian shipyard since the fall of the USSR.
 All non-nuclear Russian icebreakers have been built abroad during that time.

 These vessels are designed to escort big-capacity oil tankers, to rescue ships in ice floes, to fight fires on ships in the Arctic ocean and to clean up chemicals and oil spills in open sea.

 Rosmorport's Moskva itinerary program offers Arctic cruise expeditions and research voyages with departures out of St Petersburg (homeport).

 Project 21900 and 21900M icebreakers (aka LK-16), represent a series of 5 Russian ice-breakers.
 Two Project 21900 ships (Sankt Peterburg and Moskva) were built in St Petersburg (by Baltic Shipyard) and 3x Project 21900M ships were constructed as follows: two at Vyborg Shipyard (Vyborg, Leningrad Oblast) and one at Arctech Helsinki Shipyard.